Where is Mount Everest?

 Is Everest Still Growing?

 Yes, Mount Everest is said to be growing with more or less 2 cm every year.
 While exact measurements vary year to year, Everest is still growing due to the tectonic action.
-The Indian plate continues plunging northward, shoving the Himalayas ever higher.
-As technology improves, calculations of Mount Everest’s elevation using GPS and satellite data are Refining its summit’s exact position and height down to the centimeter.
+The Indian plate continues plunging northward, pushing the Eurasian plate and folding the Himalayas ever higher.

-Famous treks in the Everest Region
+Famous treks in the Everest Region:

 Everest Base Camp